aspose-3d/Aspose-3D-Reference-Tutorials/content/english/java/point-clouds/generate-point-clouds-spheres-java/_index.md

 Before we get started, make sure you have the following:

 - Java Development Kit (JDK): Ensure that you have Java installed on your machine.
-You can download it from [Oracle's official website](https://www.oracle.com/java/technologies/javase-downloads.html).
+You can download it from [Oracle's website](https://www.oracle.com/java/technologies/javase-downloads.html).

 - Aspose.3D Library: To perform 3D operations in Java, you need to have the Aspose.3D library.
 You can download it from the [Aspose.3D Java documentation](https://reference.aspose.com/3d/java/).